 A critical factor in a loss of love and affection claim is providing the court with evidence that the surviving party lost someone that they had built a strong, stable relationship with.
 Evidence that can help demonstrate such a relationship includes a marriage license showing years of marriage, birthday and anniversary cards and photographs of the parties together during vacations and travel and other shared activities.
 Additional support may include testimony from family members, friends and clergy that establishes the relationship between the claimant and the deceased, as well as evidence showing that parties took care of one another when they were ill.

 Questions About Your Rights and Legal Options?
-Contact us Today
+Contact a Wrongful Death Attorney Today